AndrewDDavis/micro_WIP/runtime/help/colors.md

 set colorscheme twilight
 ```

-(or whichever colorscheme you choose).
+You may change "twilight" to any colorscheme you choose from those of the
+default set or your own creation.
+To cycle throught the list of options, use
+`set colorscheme [Tab]`.

 Micro comes with a number of colorschemes by default.
 The colorschemes that you
 can display will depend on what kind of color support your terminal has.

-Omit color-link default "[fg color],[bg color]" will make the background color match the terminal's, and transparency if set.
+Modern

-Modern terminals tend to have a palette of 16 user-configurable colors (these
+terminals tend to have a palette of 16 user-configurable colors (these colors
-colors can often be configured in the terminal preferences), and additional
+can often be configured in the terminal preferences), and additional color
-color support comes in three flavors.
+support comes in three flavors.

 * 16-color: A colorscheme that uses the 16 default colors will always work but
   will only look good if the 16 default colors have been configured to the